 stands for Emotion File Finish, and is a cost effective software application that ensures loudness compliance in file-based media.
-Eff complies with the latest standards, based on ITU-R BS.1770 and BS.1771, ATSC A-85, OP59, TRB-32 and EBU R128.
+Eff complies with the latest standards, based on ITU-R BS.1770 and BS.1771, ATSC A-85, OP59, TRB-32 and EBU R128, and the Netflix July 2018 specification.

-Eff supports AIFF, WAV, MOV, and (OP1a) MXF files, with either 16 bit and 24 bit uncompressed audio tracks, and it supports MPG files with compressed MP2 audio tracks.
+Eff supports AIFF, WAV, MOV, and (OP1a) MXF files, with 16 bit and 24 bit uncompressed audio, and up to 16 channels of audio.
+It supports MPG files with compressed MP2 audio tracks.
 SD, HD, 4K and UHD video resolutions are supported.
-Eff reads in an existing file, and compares the audio levels in the file with preconfigured profiles that are stored in the software, and adjusts the audio levels in the file either up or down, to meet whatever level targets you have configured.
-Eff can measure multiple loudness types in a single pass, as well as process for True Peak, LRA and short/momentary loudness, and legacy PPM.
+Eff reads in an existing file, and compares the audio levels in the file with preconfigured profiles, and adjusts the audio levels up or down to meet your Program Loudness target.
+Eff can also measure and correct for True Peak, Loudness Range (LRA), short term and momentary loudness, and legacy PPM.

 Click here to read article published in The Broadcast Bridge – Why We Measure Loudness